-DIST_SUBDIRS is used in rules that need to recurse in all directories, even those which have been conditionally left out of the build.
+DIST_SUBDIRS is used in rules that need to recurse in all directories, even those that have been conditionally left out of the build.
 Recall our example where we may not want to build subdirectory opt/, but yet we want to distribute it?
-This is where DIST_SUBDIRS come into play: opt may not appear in SUBDIRS, but it must appear in DIST_SUBDIRS.
+This is where DIST_SUBDIRS come into play: 'opt' may not appear in SUBDIRS, but it must appear in DIST_SUBDIRS.

-Precisely, DIST_SUBDIRS is used by make dist, make distclean, and make maintainer-clean.
+Precisely, DIST_SUBDIRS is used by 'make maintainer-clean', 'make distclean' and 'make dist'.
 All other recursive rules use SUBDIRS.